dpaez/plusultra/protocol.md

 Plusultra -> to all the clients connected to a specific app.
 Happens when a modality emits a signal.
 -plusultra::interpretation
 Client -> plusultra.
 Client emits a new interpretation object recognized by its fusion module.
+-plusultra::interpretation
+Client -> plusultra.
+Client alerts platform about a new interpretation.
+-plusultra::broadcast_interpretation
+plusultra -> to all the clients connected to a specific app.
+This alerts all the other clients about a interpretation detected locally by some client.
 -plusultra::goodbye
 Sent from the client to leave the platform.